Matthew Mathias asks you to spare a thought for the candidates on the campaign trail today.

 It was the first hustings of six, all as terrifying as the previous one.
 They didn’t get easier; I am sweating even typing this.

-What I am trying to say to you is if you are watching the election night coverage, spare a thought for those candidates.
+What I am trying to say to you is if you are watching the election night coverage, spare a thought for those candidates on the campaign trail.
 Some of them will have been working for years for tonight and some of them without any real hope of winning.
 Not all politicians are the same, not all political parties are the same.
 These are hackneyed lazy comments borne from pig headed ignorance from people who think it’s somehow cool to drop out but still ok to snipe from the side lines.
 These Boo Boys (or Girls) can go boil their heads.

 Look at those candidates on the stage waiting to hear the result.
 All that door knocking, glad handing, sleeping on Party members floors, buying raffle tickets with money they haven’t got so they aren’t considered to be a tight git and lose two votes from people that wouldn’t have voted for them anyway.
 That vote is seen as an indication of their hard work, but is it?
 You could be the best candidate in the world, but if someone from your own party on the other side of the country makes an arse of him/herself YOU also take the hit.
 Your leader makes a quip that is leapt on by everyone?
 YOU also take the hit.